 Maryland is compact, but it packs in a lot.
 One trip can focus on the beach and boardwalk in Ocean City.
 Another can center on Annapolis, sailing, seafood, and Chesapeake Bay towns.
 A completely different Maryland vacation can include Baltimore museums, Assateague wild ponies, Frederick, Deep Creek Lake, waterfalls, rail trails, and Western Maryland scenery.

 Maryland is easy to overlook because it sits between several major travel-heavy neighbors.
 But that is exactly why it can be such a useful vacation choice.
-It connects naturally with Washington D.C., Virginia, Pennsylvania, and the wider East Coast.
+It connects naturally with Washington, D.C., Virginia, Pennsylvania, Delaware, and the wider East Coast.

 Who Maryland Is Best For

-Maryland works for families, couples, food lovers, history travelers, and road trip travelers, but the best destination depends on the style of trip you want.
+Maryland works for families, couples, food lovers, history travelers, beach travelers, and road trip travelers, but the best destination depends on the style of trip you want.

 | Traveler Type | Is Maryland a Good Fit? | Why |